dotnet/csharplang/proposals/file-types.md

 ```

 ### Usage in signatures
-There is a general need to prevent `file` types from appearing in member signatures where the `file` type might not be in scope at the point of usage of the member.
+There is a general need to prevent `file` types from appearing in member parameters, returns, and type parameter constraints where the `file` type might not be in scope at the point of usage of the member.

 #### Only allow signature usage in members of `file` types
 Perhaps the simplest way to ensure this is to enforce that `file` types can only appear in signatures or as base types of other `file` types: